 There are many walking trails providing great opportunities to enjoy the scenery and see wildlife among the low wooded hills.
 Visit in spring when you can see the park's glorious native wildflowers in abundance.
 You can also see changes in the vegetation resulting from a series of fires in recent years.

-Stop for a picnic or rest under the shade at Coles Crossing on the Finniss River which offers designated sites to camp overnight.
+Stop for a picnic or rest under the shade at Coles Crossing on the Finniss River.

 Cox Scrub Conservation Park is located 70km south of Adelaide.
 Access is via Goolwa Road and South Eastern Freeway.